 Instructions for Line 17.
 Enter on Schedule A, Part II, line 17, the NOL carryover from other tax years attributable to that trade or business, but don't enter more than the amount shown on Schedule A, Part II, line 16.
 An organization that claims the deduction with respect to any NOL carried through tax years for which the organization was not required to file Form 990-T must show the amount of the deduction and how it was computed, but the organization need not file a Form 990-T in order to preserve an NOL carryover.
 The amount of an NOL carryback or carryover is determined under section 172.
-See Regulations section 1.512(b)-1(e).
+See Regulations section 1.512(b)-1(e) and, for organizations with more than one unrelated trade or business, section 1.512(a)-6(h).
 Attach a statement showing the computation of the NOL deduction.